alxhub/angular/aio/content/guide/service-worker-getstart.md

 3. Add `ServiceWorkerModule` to the `@NgModule` imports section.

-It's better to do this with a conditional so that the service worker is only registered for a production application.

-Use the `register()` helper to take care of registering the service worker for you.
+Use the `register()` helper to take care of registering the service worker for you, taking care to disable the Service Worker when not running in production mode.

 <code-example path="service-worker-getstart/src/app/app.module.ts" linenums="false" title="src/app/app.module.ts" region="sw-module"> </code-example>